Having a bad roommate or not getting along with your roommate can be one of the most stressful and aggravating things you will ever go through.

 Trust me, I’ve been there, done that, and I’m never going back.
 However, I’ve been living with my current roommate for 5 years now.
 That’s longer then most couples last and long enough that we can claim each other on our taxes.

 I’ve had a roommate that never did the dishes, never helped clean and the guy even had the nerve to hit on my girlfriend.
 Living with that guy was the most frustrating, horrible and awkward year of my life.

-He was definitely a bad roommate and probably most of the problem, but the cause of some of that misery was my fault too, and living with my current roommate has helped me understand why that is.
+He was definitely a bad roommate and probably most of the problem, but a lot of that was my fault too, and living with my current roommate helped me understand why that is.

 I’ve boiled the formula for getting along with your roommate down to three things.
 First off, and most importantly, because if you don’t get this one right, then the other two will definitely not work, is to assess their character.

 Ask yourself a few questions.
 What kind of person would you want spend a lot of time around?
 Does this person have good values?
 Does this person do things that make you question their character?
 Do you think that person would lie to you, steal from you and does this person carry their own weight?
 Most importantly, is this person responsible?